UEGMobile/uuid-twig-extension-bundle/README.md

     composer require uegmobile/uuid-twig-extension-bundle

-Then, register the bundle in your AppKernel by adding the following line:
+In Symfony <= 3, Then, register the bundle in your AppKernel by adding the following line:

     new UEGMobile\UUIDTwigExtensionBundle\UUIDTwigExtensionBundle()

+In Symfony >= 4, Then, register the bundle in your bundle.php file by adding the following line:

+    UEGMobile\UUIDTwigExtensionBundle\UUIDTwigExtensionBundle::class => ['all' => true]

 ## twig extensions